Biology - Comprehensive Oral Exam Information

-All students are required to have an oral exam.
-Exceptions to use other formats (written, conference call) must be approved by the student's three-member Graduate Advisory Committee, and only if warranted by special circumstances.
+All students are required to have an oral comprehensive exam*.
+Exceptions to use other formats (written, conference call) must be approved by the student's three-member exam committee, and only if warranted by special circumstances.
 Thesis students are also required to have a thesis defense, which is separate from the comprehensive oral exam.

 Thesis students should schedule the exam in their second semester (assuming full-time enrollment).
 Second year graduate assistantships are contingent on successful completion of the oral comprehensive exam.
 Non-thesis students should schedule the exam after completing 18-24 hours of coursework.
 Students must schedule an exam no later than the twelfth week of either the Fall or Spring semesters.
-The exam must also be completed no later than the second semester of the program of study.
+The exam must be passed no later than the semester before the semester of graduation.

-Scheduling of exams during summer months is discouraged, but allowable, provided the committee members (exam members) are willing and able to assemble in the summer.
+Scheduling of exams during summer months is discouraged, but allowable, provided the exam committee members are willing and able to assemble in the summer.

 For students who cannot travel to campus, a distance learning facility or Skype conference arrangement is acceptable.
 The student and advisor will work out details about the student's location and environment (e.g., have a paper and sharpie, have a whiteboard, or have some other medium for drawing a diagram or figure).